Afsalkp7/MongoDB-interview-questions/README.md

 ### 1. What is MongoDB? 🤔

-**Answer:** "MongoDB is a NoSQL database that uses a flexible, document-oriented data model to store data in JSON-like formats."
+**Answer:** "MongoDB is a NoSQL database that uses a flexible, document-oriented data model to store data in JSON-like formats.It's known for its scalability, performance, and ease of use."

 ### 2. What are the main features of MongoDB? 🌟